CamileM/Networks_Topic1/README.md

-# Network Topic 1 Research
+# Network Research - Topic 1

 ## What is an IP network?